 Tendon is the portmanteau word for Tempura Donburi.

 The cooking is generally; once Tempura is ready, the fried ingredients are placed on a warm bowl of white rice and then dressed with a sweetened soy sauce.

 The pieces of Tempura for Tendon usually consist of several varieties.

 The main ingredients are prawn Tempura and other seafood Tempura such as squid and sand borer.

 And they are typically garnished with a few additional seasonal-vegetable Tempura, like Shishito green pepper, eggplant, pumpkin, and lotus root.

-The sauce for Tendon is made evaporating alcohol from a mixture of Dashi soup stock, soy sauce, Mirin sweet cooking rice wine and sugar by heating.
+The sauce for this dish is prepared by evaporating alcohol from a mixture of dashi, soy sauce, mirin, and sugar by heating.